Skip to content

 How to use Smoothie

-You can configure your "recipe" (config) by modifying recipe.ini, all settings are explained here
+You can configure your "recipe" (config) using the GUI, or by modifying the recipe.ini file, all settings are explained here

-1. You can feed your videos directly via SendTo Send To folder
+You can also feed your videos directly via SendTo Send To folder